Ascension Surgical Scheduling MVP

 Challenge 3: What is the best way of visualizing case list?

 I iterated my design through critiques with designers and usability testing with hospital schedulers and internal stakeholders.
-For example, I explored three case view layouts.
+I explored three case view layouts.
 My initial thought was to visually highlight important tasks, but testing showed users actually preferred a cleaner layout since it felt easier to scan and less overwhelming.

-Solution
+Final Solution

 Request surgery